rjmacarthy/gpt-code-reviewer/README.md

 ## Requirements

-This script requires the following Python packages:

-- os
-- openai
-- rich
-- requests

-It also requires access to a GitHub account and an OpenAI API key.
+The script requires access to a GitHub account and an OpenAI API key.

+You'll need to set two environment variables `GITHUB_TOKEN` and `OPENAI_API_KEY`.

 ## Usage

-You need to set two environment variables `GITHUB_TOKEN` and `OPENAI_API_KEY`.

 Clone the repository and navigate to its directory in your terminal.
 Then, run the following command: